Urban Survival – Emergency Water Sources

 So what should you do if you find yourself in an emergency situation without water?

 - Once a disaster hits you have to act quickly.
-The first thing you should do, is find a way to store as much water as possible.
-Fill your bathtubs, sinks, pots and any large storage containers with water.
+The first thing you should do is find a way to store as much water as possible.
+Fill your bathtubs, sinks, pots and any large storage containers you have with water.
 The average bathtub holds somewhere around 50 gallons of water.
 Check out the Waterbob Emergency Drinking Water Storage system.
-It”s a good system to have on hand.
+It’s a good system to have on hand, and can help keep you water safe during a disaster.

 - Shut Down Incoming Water.
-Immediately shut off your water main to prevent contamination from coming into your hot water heater, which is a great source of emergency water.
+Immediately shut off your water main to prevent contaminated water from entering into your hot water heater, which is a great source of emergency water.

 Where to find water during an emergency.